moonrepo/espresso/README.md

-# Espresso
+# espresso

-Espresso is a next-generation package registry and management system for JavaScript, that is not coupled to the current Node.js module and npm systems, and instead is a new paradigm to move the JavaScript ecosystem forward.
+espresso is a next-generation package registry and management system for JavaScript, that is not coupled to the current Node.js module and npm systems, and instead is a new paradigm to move the JavaScript ecosystem forward.